Narayan-cpu/Recipe_Generator_-spoonacular/README.md

-Here's a fun and humorous README for your project:

----

 # 🥘 Recipe Generator - Powered by Spoonacular API & Next.js 🍴

 Welcome to the ultimate **Recipe Generator**, where **your hunger meets technology**!
 Think of this project as your personal chef, but without the fancy hat and the ability to burn your kitchen down. 🔥